-EDITOR'S NOTE: This series gives background information on algal blooms, the problems they create and what causes them.
+EDITOR'S NOTE: This series provides deep context on algal blooms, the problems they create and what causes them.
 Check out the infographic about algal blooms' growing threat, what causes them and hot spots around the US.

 Algae are microscopic phytoplankton such as bacteria and dinoflagellates that use photosynthesis to turn sunlight into energy.
 These microorganisms are naturally occurring and live in all types of water, from fresh to salt to brackish (which is a mix of fresh and salt).
 Algae are common in water bodies where they consume carbon and nutrients such as phosphorus and nitrogen.

 When the algae die and are gobbled up by bacteria, they deplete the water of oxygen, a state called hypoxia.
 Hypoxic waters result in dead zones, which are harmful to aquatic life which can't survive in the low oxygen conditions.
 Aquatic species like fish are forced to flee dead zones while shellfish and bottom feeding creatures who can't escape die.
-Ecosystems are devastated by dead zones triggered by algal blooms, whether in small lakes to giant swathes of ocean.
+Low dissolved oxigen can also inhibit proper development and disrupt spawning of aquatic species (e.g., Gulf shrimp don't grow as big).
+Ecosystems are devastated by dead zones triggered by algal blooms, whether they occur in small lakes or giant swathes of ocean.

 The Many Colors of Algae and Their Potential Hazards